-In this paper, we address the problem of adapting manipulation skills involving grasped objects (e.g. tools) learned for a single grasp pose to different novel grasp poses.
+In this paper, we study the problem of adapting manipulation skills involving grasped objects (e.g. tools) learned for a single grasp pose to different novel grasp poses.
 Most robot learning methods address this by learning skills over a range of grasps explicitly, but this is highly inefficient.
-Instead, we propose a method to adapt such skills directly while only requiring a period of self-supervised data collection during which a camera observes the robot’s end-effector moving with the object rigidly grasped.
-Importantly, our method requires no prior knowledge of the grasped object (such as a 3D CAD model), it can work with RGB, depth images or both, and requires no camera calibration.
-Through a series of real-world experiments involving 1360 evaluations, we show that this outperforms 5 baselines for both RGB and depth modalities.
-Specifically, compared to the baselines our method determines the relative transformation between grasp poses with 71.1% increased accuracy and adapts skills to novel grasps poses with 28.4 % higher success rate on average.
-Supplementary material, code, and videos of the experiments can be found in this webpage.
+Instead, we propose a method to adapt such skills directly while only requiring a period of self-supervised data collection, during which a camera observes the robot’s end-effector moving with the object rigidly grasped.
+Importantly, our method requires no prior knowledge of the grasped object (such as a 3D CAD model), it can work with RGB images, depth images or both, and it requires no camera calibration.
+Through a series of real-world experiments involving 1360 evaluations, we show that it consistently outperforms 5 baselines for both RGB and depth modalities.
+Specifically, compared to the best-performing baseline, our method results in an average of 28.5 % higher success rate when adapting skills to novel grasps on several everyday tasks.

 Key Idea In a self-supervised manner, the robot emulates possible grasps by moving its end-effector with an object rigidly grasped while capturing images of that object using an external camera.
 By leveraging the captured images, a network is trained that is used to adapt a skill learned for a single object grasp to any novel object grasp during skill deployment immediately.
 This process allows adaptation of skills to novel grasp poses with very high accuracy using any camera modality, while requiring no prior object knowledge, camera calibration or human time.

 Contributions.
-Motivated by all the above limitations, this work contributes a novel method that can adapt skills learned for a single grasp pose to novel grasps with high accuracy while (1) assuming no prior object knowledge, such a 3D CAD model, (2) can operate with only RGB images, (3) is robust to missing depth data if using depth images, and (4) does not require any camera calibration.
+Motivated by all the above limitations, this work contributes a novel method that can adapt skills learned for a single grasp pose to novel grasps with considerably higher success rates compared to previous methods while (1) assuming no prior object knowledge, such a 3D CAD model, (2) can operate with only RGB images, (3) is robust to missing depth data if using depth images, and (4) does not require any camera calibration.

 Results Overview.
-In 1360 real-world experimental evaluations, we demonstrate that our method can determine how the object grasp has changed between the skill learning and deployment phases with 71.1% higher accuracy and can adapt skills with 28.4% higher success rate when compared to 5 strong baselines.
+In 1360 real-world experimental evaluations, we demonstrate that our method can can adapt skills with 28.5% higher success rate when compared to 5 strong baselines.

 How does self-supervised data collection help?